Question 1:

 Question 10:

-The following question was previously posted on the class website and has been considered by the class measurer ahead of posting to CMS.
+The following question was previously posted on the class website and has been considered by the Technical Officer ahead of posting to CMS.

 What is the penalty for a crew being overweight?